vuesence/vue-faq/docs/en/misc/contribute.md

-# Contribute to the development of this FAQ
+# Contribute to the development of this resource

 <p>You can suggest corrections to any or add a new Q/A using the form below.</p>
 <p>GitHub way of making changes (<i>fork -> edit -> create PR</i>) is also very welcome.</p>